 Los Angeles is on the leading edge of several growth industries.
-L.A.
-County, with more than 87,000 jobs in the fashion industry, is a leading force in the creative world, having surpassed New York’s fashion district workforce.
-The L.A. five-county area is also a major tech center, with more than 700,000 people at work in health services/biomedical activities and 190,000 people in aerospace/technology.
+The Los Angeles metropolitan area, with more than 23,000 art jobs, is the country's leading artistic center, surpassing the previous champion, New York.
+In other words, Los Angeles has both a larger concentration and absolute number of artists than New York.
+The L.A. five-county area is also a major tech center, with more than 700,000 people at work in health services/biomedical activities and 190,000 people in aerospace.
 Here are some more facts and figures about Los Angeles: the city, the county and the region.

 Visitation & Tourism Stats (2018)

 Total Visitors to Los Angeles County 50 million